A guide to balls. How ejaculation works, testicular cancer, ball checks, prostate gland, G spot and ‘pre cum’

-***pictures and drawings of balls below***
+***drawings of balls below***

 They are delicate so look after them.
 Avoid tight pants and try and prevent them from getting hit playing sport or anything else.
 A number of things can go wrong with your balls.
 One of these is ball cancer which is very serious but also very rare.
 So get to know how your balls feel, so that you know if anything is unusual.
 They should be smooth and soft, like a hard boiled egg without the shell on, apart from the rear of each ball which will feel lumpy.
 Do this after a shower when your balls are hanging lower.

-If you find any small lumps on your balls or if one of them has got noticably bigger or heavier then GO STRAIGHT TO A DOCTOR OR CLINIC.
+If you find any small lumps on your balls or if one of them has got noticeably bigger or heavier then GO STRAIGHT TO A DOCTOR OR CLINIC.
 Ball cancer is easily treated if caught early enough.
 Most of the time it isn’t cancer, just a harmless cyst.
 For more about this go here

-Men come around 1 or 2 teaspoons of cum – it ejaculates at up to 40 kph (breaking the speed limit).
+People produce around 1 or 2 teaspoons of cum – it ejaculates at up to 40 kph (breaking the speed limit).
 Around 99% of ‘cum’ is semen which helps to provide energy, and assistance for the sperm in order to fertilize an egg.
 It’s mostly water.
 Some cum is thick and sticky, some milky and some very watery.
 It can vary a lot.
 Semen’s job is to help sperm to swim but it also keeps them alive with minerals.

 Some people find they have a little bit of fluid at the tip of their penis before they ejaculate.
 This ‘pre-cum’ is not actually ‘cum’ but a fluid which cleans the urethra.
-There isn’t likely to be any or enough sperm in ‘pre-cum’ to start a pregnancy.

 People more likely to get and give an infection from pre-cum or unusual discharge (if either partner has an infection), which is why it’s important to put a condom on before the penis enters someone.